miguelrcborges/blog/content/arrays.md

 draft: false
 ---

-Data strucutres is an essencial topic which mostly defines the quality of a program.
+Data strucutres is an essential topic which mostly defines the quality of a program.
 Replacing algorithms to more suited ones should also lead to speedups, although their influence will be magnitudes lower than the speedup there would be replacing the data structures to the